jasonmacduffie/isles-of-maga/calendar.md

 - **The Magician:** Dragon and Fish
 - **The Thief:** Crab and Scorpion

-Each sign has a unique quality:
+Each sign has a unique quality (game mechanics not worked out yet):

-- The Ram is courageous.
+- The Ram is courageous, giving
-- The Bull is patient.
+- The Bull is stoic, allowing those born under it to resist fear.
-- The Magician is sophisticated.
+- The Magician is sophisticated, allowing those born under it to learn more spells.
-- The Crab is adaptable.
+- The Crab is adaptable, allowing those born under it to escape more easily.
-- The Lion is forceful.
+- The Lion is forceful, allowing those born under it to break solid objects.
-- The Priestess is modest.
+- The Priestess is sensitive, allowing those born under it to detect the intentions of others.
-- The Dragon is sassy.
+- The Dragon is sassy, allowing those born under it to resist magic spells.
-- The Scorpion is secretive.
+- The Scorpion is secretive, allowing those born under it to hide better.
-- The Soldier is persistent.
+- The Soldier is persistent,
-- The Goat is disciplined.
+- The Goat is sociable, allowing those born under it to acquire many followers.
-- The Fish is cautious.
+- The Fish is thoughtful, allowing those born under it to cast more spells per day.
-- The Thief is rebellious.
+- The Thief is shrewd, allowing those born under it to lie more convincingly.